The American Health Care System in Crisis

 + Articles by this author

 Charles Edward Miller lives in Chicago, working as a freelance photographer specializing in photojournalism.
 He enjoys people, their differences, their passions, the things they do, and he enjoys doing landscapes.
-Visit cemillerphotography.photoshelter.com or flickr.com/cemillerphotograph to view his work.
+Visit cemillerphotography.photoshelter.com orflickr.com/cemillerphotographto view his work.

-The People’s Tribune brings you articles written by individuals or organizations, along with our own reporting.
+The People’s Tribune opens its pages to voices of the movement for change.
+Our articles are written by individuals or organizations, along with our own reporting.
 Bylined articles reflect the views of the authors.
-Unsigned articles reflect the views of the editorial board.
-Please credit the source when sharing: ©2024 peoplestribune.org.
-Please donate to help us keep bringing you voices of the movement.
+Articles entitled “From the Editors” reflect the views of the editorial board.
+Please credit the source when sharing: peoplestribune.orgPlease donate to help us keep bringing you voices of the movement for change.
 Click here.
 We’re all volunteer, no paid staff.
+The People’s Tribune is a 501C4 organization.

 LEAVE A REPLY